zanderle/tutorial/en/django/README.md

-# Why do we need Django?
+# What's our next step?

+So far we've seen the building blocks of every website - HTML and CSS.
+We used them to prepare our own webpage.
+But how could we show this webpage to others?
+And can we open our website directly from the browser, so we don't have to look for `index.html` in our finder every time?
+Or what if we wanted our website to be available at `/blog/` instead?

+In order to achieve these things, we are going to need some help.
+Djangoooooo.

 > TODO Django introduction and why we need it (relates to the next point)
-> Until now, we were looking at files directly - let's have Django serve them instead
+> Until now, we were looking at files directly - let's have Django serve them instead.
+Why?
+Urls.
+One step closer to internet.
 > Dynamic content?
 Internet history?

 # What is Django?